j420n/vagrant-debian8/README.md

 ##Vagrant Development Environment
 >This Vagrant setup is used to test the [silex-puppet-control] repo on a Debian 8 virtual machine.

->It is configured to be a puppet master and it is capable of hosting a xen linux systemx.
+>It is configured to be a puppet master and it is capable of hosting a xen linux system.

 To test: